najam1997/XSS-1/README.md

-# Very Easy XSS
+# CTF: XSS

-## Getting started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.
+## Steps for setup

+1. Open Terminal on your desktop.
+2.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!